LiteSpeed Web Server: 5 Reasons to Make the Switch

 What Is OpenLiteSpeed?

 Unlike LSWS, however, OpenLiteSpeed is free to download, use, and redistribute.
-You can install it on any server and power as many websites as you want without paying a dime.
+You can install it on any physical server and power as many websites as you want without paying a dime.

 There is a flip side, of course.

-LSWS and OpenLiteSpeed vs. Apache and Nginx
+LiteSpeed Web Server vs. Apache and Nginx

-The best way to highlight both the advantages and the drawbacks is to compare LiteSpeed’s servers to the other established names on the market.
+The best way to highlight both the advantages and drawbacks is to compare LiteSpeed’s servers with those of other established names on the market.
 The main competition comes from Apache and Nginx – the two top web server solutions, cumulatively powering just under 70% of all websites, according to W3Techs.
-Let’s see how LSWS and OLS stack up.

 LiteSpeed Advantages